-Secondment and foreign assignments are valid causes to support a temporary residence permit, provided the foreigner or the company requesting the permit are able to prove such situation to the authorities by means of, i.e. letters signed by both the local company where the foreigner will render its services and the foreign company stating the nature of the services.
+Secondment and foreign assignments are valid causes to support a temporary residence permit, provided the foreigner or the company requesting the permit are able to prove such situation to the authorities by means of, letters that are signed by both the local company where the foreigner will render its services and the foreign company stating the nature of the services.
 Salaries can be paid in Chile or abroad.

-Under these circumstances the foreign employee usually remains as employer of the company abroad, provided there is no subordination or dependence with the local company.
+Under these circumstances, the foreign employee usually remains an employer for the company abroad, provided there is no subordination or dependence with the local company.